Amplifying Success in Washington

 Once in care, providers use the comprehensive version of the CANS to plan and update treatment, and to keep track of youth needs and strengths.
 The data they collect tells a story that then informs decisions and improves services at every level of the WISe program.

-Using data based in practice, CHIC reports help non-profits, managed care organizations, and state policymakers make information-based decisions at every key decision point in care.
+Using data based in practice, these reports help non-profits, managed care organizations, and state policymakers make information-based decisions at every key decision point in care.
 For more information about WISe and the work being done in Washington, please contact Dr. Mader.